 Here are a few we would suggest:

-Ask questions.
+Ask questions without agendas.
 Write about it.
 Talk about it.
-Laugh about it.
+Definitely laugh about it.
 Connect with a Seattle School mentor.
 Give us a call.
 Pray.

-Find ways to engage your senses.
-Eat good food.
+Find ways to slow down and engage all your senses: Eat good food.
 Listen to good music.
 Play outside.
 Read books.
 Light candles.
 Take baths.
 Have fun with essential oils.
 Build something.
 Do yard work.
 Be good to your body.
 Sing hymns.
 Take communion.

 Remember past times where you’ve found yourself in the in-between and what you learned about yourself and God.
 Write down moments of experiencing God’s provision and guidance.
-Say thank you to the people in your life who love you well.
+Say thank you to the people in your life who love you well (thank yourself).
 Read old journals.
 Meditate on texts that have brought comfort and encouragement.

-Give yourself permission to feel all that you feel.
+Give yourself permission to feel all that you feel with no judgement.
 Embrace your human-sizeness.
 It’s okay to feel awkward, out of sorts, and disoriented.
 Ask for help.
 Be patient with yourself and others.
 Remind yourself that you are enough.